Reactions to Innocence of Muslims: Tunisia

 In Tunis, on September 14, protesters entered the compound of the U.S. embassy after climbing the embassy walls and set trees inside the compound ablaze.
 The protesters attacked the American Cooperative School of Tunis and set it on fire.
 At least 4 were killed and 46 injured during protests near the embassy on September 15.
 The U.S. government pulled out all non-essential personnel and urged its citizens to leave the city.

 India

-On September 14, the U.S. consulate in Chennai, India, was attacked, with protestors throwing stones and footwear at the consulate.
+On September 14, the US consulate in Chennai, India, was attacked, with protestors throwing stones and footwear at the consulate.
 Police dispersed the crowd, causing minor injuries to 25 protesters.
 The Consulate asked American citizens to enroll in the STEP program, asked American citizens to follow the local news and media and ceased the consulate's operation temporarily.
-Additional Police protection for the consulate was also granted by the Tamil Nadu Government.
+Additional police protection for the consulate was also granted by the Tamil Nadu Government.

 Indonesia

-On September 17, up to 500 protesters, many of whom were part of the Islamic Defenders Front and Majelis Mujahideen Indonesia attacked the United States embassy in Jakarta by throwing stones and loose pavement, some reports also state that petrol bombs were used in the attacks.
+On September 17, up to 500 protesters, many of whom were part of the Islamic Defenders Front and Indonesian Mujahedeen Council attacked the U.S. embassy in Jakarta by throwing stones and loose pavement, some reports also state that petrol bombs were used in the attacks.
 In addition to attacking the embassy, protesters attacked the local police force and embassy guards.